 - 6 Step 5: Time to Quit Your Job and Travel the World!

-Before I go on, I think it’s actually imperative that I first share with you my background story in order to help you understand where I’m coming from (and that hopefully, it would further help inspire you to take the leap soon!).
+Before I go on to discuss how you can quit your job and travel the world, I think it’s actually imperative that I first share with you my background story in order to help you understand where I’m coming from (and that hopefully, it would further help inspire you to take the leap soon!).

 After this section, I will start discussing the 5 important steps that will lead you to ‘FREEDOM’, so hang in there!